pingcap/docs/troubleshoot-high-disk-io.md

     - Whether the value of `store-pool-size` of `[raftstore]` is too small.
 It is recommended to set this value between `[1,5]` and not too large.
     - Whether the CPU resource of the machine is insufficient.

-- Apply log is slow.
-TiKV Grafana's Raft I/O and apply log duration are relatively high, usually accompanied by a relatively high Raft Propose/apply wait duration.
-The possible situations are as follows:
+- `append log` is slow.
+TiKV Grafana's `Raft I/O` and `append log duration` metrics are relatively high, which might usually occur along with relatively high `Raft Propose`/`apply wait duration`.
+The possible causes are as follows:

     - The `apply-pool-size` configuration of `[raftstore]` is too small (recommended between [1, 5], not recommended to be too large), Thread CPU/apply cpu is relatively high;
     - Insufficient CPU resources on the machine.